 Open: Daily, 9 a.m.- 5 p.m.

-- Because of the small footprint within our facility, we are limiting admissions to 50 guests at a time.
+- Because of the small footprint within our facility, capacity is limited.

-- For touchless admission, purchase your tickets in advance online and show your purchase confirmation on arrival: https://shopjekyllisland.myshopify.com/products/the-georgia-sea-turtle-center-general-admission.
+- For touchless admission, purchase your tickets in advance online and show your purchase confirmation on arrival at shop.jekyllisland.com.

-- Tickets can also be purchased day-of outside the entrance to the Center.
+- Tickets can also be purchased day-of at the Center.

 Educational Areas and Program Limitations